fr33k3v1n0/BattleCTF2k24/PWN/universe_write_up.md

 3. execute user input shellcode

-# so to exploit this prog, we must make shellcode injectin.
+# so to exploit this prog, we must make shellcode injection.
 but before that, let understant what seccomp rules filter.

 ![universe checksec](../images/seccomp_dump.png)